Rachel Reeves is undermined by a ‘spend now, pay later’ prime minister

 None of them will even start until 2027, so there will be no actual new roads or trams before the next election, but Labour MPs in the relevant places will at least have something to put on their leaflets.

-Outside the NHS and defence, however, the spending review is a wasteland of tough choices.
+However, outside the NHS and defence, the spending review is a wasteland of tough choices.

 Reeves wrote an article for The Independent on Thursday defending her decisions as “Labour choices”.
 But the essential fact of the review is that nothing has changed.
 It will simply become clearer, when the chancellor addresses the Commons on Wednesday, how tough some of those choices are.

-She and Starmer are trapped in the same positions that chancellors and prime ministers always find themselves in.
-No 10 always wants to spend more and No 11 always has to say no. The personal relationships are different, but the underlying tension is always the same.
+She and Sir Keir are trapped in the same positions that chancellors and prime ministers always find themselves in – No 10 always wants to spend more and No 11 always has to say no. The personal relationships are different, but the underlying tension is always the same.
 Starmer and Reeves work well together.
 They are not friends, as David Cameron and George Osborne were, but neither are they dysfunctional rivals like Tony Blair and Gordon Brown.

 They occupy a middle position: Starmer does not think that Reeves is after his job, and Reeves knows that she is secure because it would be disastrous for Starmer to move her – sacking his chancellor would in effect be admitting that their joint strategy was a mistake.